Energy-a/Comparative_paper_NatComms/output_data_files/projections/Readme_7z_files.txt

 The .dta files are compressed and saved by country.
-Each .7z file contains:
+Each .7z file contains projections:

 second_stage_COUNTRY_db.dta
 second_stage_COUNTRY_db_22.dta